silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/restore-a-deleted-account.md

 ---
-description: This article describes how to restore an account you have deleted from your Cerby workspace.
+description: "This article describes how to restore an account you have deleted from your Cerby workspace."
 intercom_id: 11385391
 ---